 Artistic roller skates resemble regular ice skates for figure skating.
 This type of quad skate normally consists of leather boots standing upon a pair of super-strong sole plates.

 These quad skates are a high-cut design, just like rhythm quad skates.
-That is, the boots goes up way past the ankle, significantly boosting the skate’s ability to provide stability and ankle support.
+That is, the boot goes up way past the ankle, significantly boosting the skate’s ability to provide stability and ankle support.

 With a higher heel, most of the skater’s weight is exerted over the front of the skate.
 And what happens?
 The skater gets as much agility and control as they need to perform extremely intricate jumps and spins.